Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 Spirit Airlines Checked Sports Equipment

-Like many airlines, some popular sports equipment items can be checked as regular baggage with Spirit Airlines.
+Like many airlines, some popular sports equipment items can be checked as regular baggage with Spirit Airlines, while others require special fees.

-Some of the more obscure pieces of sporting equipment and other obscure baggage types are outlined on Spirit's website.
+Some other, more unusual pieces of sporting equipment and other obscure baggage types are outlined on Spirit's Contract of Carriage.

 How to Save on Spirit Baggage Fees